Listen to this article:

 To help ensure you are getting the most out of your RRSP, here are five things you should try to avoid.

 If possible, try not to withdraw funds from your RRSP before retirement.
 If you withdraw funds early, you lose that contribution room and the tax-deferred growth that comes with it.
-While all withdrawals are subject to withholding tax of 10% to 30%1, you’ll likely pay a higher marginal tax (percentage of tax applied to your income based on your tax bracket) as the money withdrawn will be added to your income for the year.
+Additionally, if your current income is higher than your anticipated retirement income, then you will pay more tax on withdrawals now.

-If you have additional savings, you can also consider a Tax-Free Savings Account, which offers a cumulative total contribution room of $81,500 for 2022.*
+- If you have additional savings, you can also consider a Tax-Free Savings Account (TFSA), which offers a cumulative total contribution room of $95,000 for 2024.2

 A Scotiabank advisor can help review your options and recommend a solution that works best for you.